 Much like other Western and western influenced countries, Christmas is a popular holiday in Singapore.
 Orchard Road and Marina Bay are noted for the Christmas Light-Up.
 Street lighting, celebratory arches, Christmas-themed sets and other decorations, including towering Christmas trees can be found here.
 There are also a number of activities and performances that you can indulge in while you’re here during this period.

 Singapore Heritage Festival

-Held in the month of July, the Singapore Heritage Festival started as an initiative to allow people to understand and gain a deeper insight into the various cultures in Singapore.
+Held in the month of July, the Singapore Heritage Festival started as an initiative to allow people to understand and gain a deeper insight into the various cultures in this multi-national country.
 It also focuses on educating and promoting various foods, costumes, traditions, art and music of different cultures through heritage tours, cultural performances, and exhibitions.